sourcefrog/cargo-mutants/DESIGN.md

 written into `mutants.out` within the directory specified by `--output`, or by default the source directory.

+## Cargo quirks

+To build the tests, we actually run `cargo test --no-test` (or similarly for Nextest) so that the build uses the same profile as the tests.
+This is because the tests are built with the `test` profile, which can have different settings from the `dev` profile.

 ## Handling strict lints

 Some trees are configured so that any unused variable is an error.
 This is a reasonable choice to keep the tree very clean in CI, but if unhandled it would be a problem for cargo mutants.
 Many mutants -- in fact at the time of writing all generated mutants -- ignore function parameters and return a static value.
 Rejecting them due to the lint failure is a missed opportunity to consider a similar but more subtle potential bug.